SDB:Disaster Recovery

 It should always be possible to launch the ReaR recovery system via kexec from an arbitrary already running system on your replacement hardware (provided that already running system supports kexec).

-On your replacement hardware have an already running small and simple system which can be any system that supports kexec and which can be installed as you like (e.g. from an openSUSE or SUSE Linux Enterprise install medium), cf. the above section "Prepare replacement hardware for disaster recovery".
+On your replacement hardware have an already running system which can be any system that supports kexec (any small and simple system that supports kexec is sufficient) and which can be installed as you like (e.g. from an openSUSE or SUSE Linux Enterprise install medium), cf. the above section "Prepare replacement hardware for disaster recovery".

-That already running small and simple system does not need to be compatible with the system that you intend to recreate.
-For example when you intend to recreate a SUSE Linux Enterprise 12 system with a possibly complicated structure of various filesystems, the already running system could be a minimal openSUSE Tumbleweed system with only one single ext4 root filesystem.
+That already running system does not need to be compatible with the system that you intend to recreate.
+For example when you intend to recreate a SUSE Linux Enterprise 15 system with a possibly complicated structure of various filesystems, the already running system could be a minimal openSUSE Tumbleweed system with only one single ext4 root filesystem.

 It is recommended that the already running system is up-to-date because a more up-to-date kernel should be better prepared against possible kexec failures when there are still ongoing hardware operations after kexec (e.g. old DMA operations that still write somewhere in memory) from the old kernel while the new kernel is already running.